hamelsmu/notes/docs/pandoc/filters.md

 ## The minimal notebook

-Expand to show the json of the minimal notebook we are working with
+Here is minimal notebook we are working with:

 ```json title="mininimal.ipynb"
 {